 10. Take In a Free Cozumel Concert

 Caveat: This one may be the only one with a serious Covid-19 disclaimer.
-As of February 2021, Cozumel has not resumed many of its customary free and fabulous public cultural events, in a prudent effort to maintain social distancing and to allow other businesses to stay open as much as possible.
+As of June 2021, Cozumel has not resumed all of its customary free and fabulous public cultural events, in a prudent effort to maintain social distancing and to allow other businesses to stay open as much as possible.

 That said, Cozumel is still Cozumel, and it’s still bursting with life and live music in a responsible manner, even during la pandemia.
 Chances are if you just walk around Centro for a while, you will hear live music spilling out of many venues.
 Walk around the plaza and see what’s going on at Woody’s or Dick’s Dive, for starters.